-You have a USB stick that has been run over, you bent the tip, your dog ate your USB flash drive or it just stopped working.
+You have a USB stick that has been damaged.
+It has been run over, the tip is bent or your dog ate your USB flash drive.
+It might have just stopped being recognized by your PC.
 There are many ways in which USB drives break.
 We will talk about your chances at recovering all your lost files from such a disaster.
 There are different types of flash drive damage that seem unbelievably impossible to recover from.
 When mega-damage happens you still have a very good chance in getting your data back.
 So what is recoverable and what is not, let’s discuss it with eProvided.Com and the founder, Bruce Cullen.

 When is Data Recovery Possible?
-An Average of 98% of the Time
+On Average 98% of the Time.

 In this section (when is data recovery possible?) we keep things simple: